This is an Active case

 Do breast implants cause cancer?

-Frequently asked questions about breast implants cancer
+Frequently asked questions about breast implant cancer

-Our experience with breast implant and women’s health care litigation
+Our firm’s experience with women’s health litigation

 About the Author